ogcio/govie-ds/README.md

 ### Known Issues

+- Figma does not support composite variables (e.g. typography, shadows etc), so they are converted to nested variable groups
 - Figma [does not support percentage variables for line height](https://forum.figma.com/t/allow-percentages-for-line-height/69692) so line height percentages must be entered manually for Figma text styles